tc39/notes/es7/2015-11/nov-19.md

 JHD: seems like there are two objections:
 1. proxy support (I will make it work)
-2. “I don’t believe that programming model should be encouraged”
+2. "I don't believe that programming model should be encouraged"

 DH: really really critical use-case for Arrays.isArray, overloading function arguments and array vs non array type requires a very clear case.
-I don’t believe that use-case comes up for errors.
+I don't believe that use-case comes up for errors.

 YK: JHD did provide this